What is open source ERP

 January 12, 2017

 There is a general notion that ERP systems (enterprise resource planning) are overly complex, very costly to implement and maintain.
-For small, medium enterprises or businesses (SMEs/SMBs) this is deterrent enough to keep away.
+For small, medium enterprises or businesses (SMEs/SMBs) this is deterrent enough to keep away, for more on modern and common use business tools, you will like to check out this adp pay stub template creator.
 This is where open source ERP is increasingly becoming more popular.

 So what exactly is open source ERP?
 First we need to understand what is meant by the term open source.
 Taking a definition right from the “sources” mouth (boom boom); it refers to something people can modify and share because its design is publicly accessible.
 For open source ERP this allows developers to gain access to their source code and create, improve or enhance the software.
 Wikipedia is arguably the best example of an open source concept.

 So what does this mean for SMEs/SMBs?
 Quite a lot and it’s predominantly good.

 - ERP software is now within reach of all businesses with a number of products selling subscription based services (usually out of the box functionality).

 - Fixes and new versions can be delivered faster and more frequently with communities of developers.